Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1996: A U.S. Air Force airplane carrying Secretary of Commerce Ron Brown crashes in Croatia, killing all 35 on board.
 Brown, the first black man to head up the U.S. Department of Commerce, was 54 when he died.

-1996: Suspected "Unabomber" Theodore Kaczynski is captured at his remote cabin outside Lincoln, Mont.
+1996: Suspected "Unabomber" Theodore Kaczynski is captured at his remote cabin outside Lincoln, Montana.
 Combing his cabin, FBI investigators found a wealth of bomb components, 40,000 handwritten journal pages that included bomb-making experiments and descriptions of the Unabomber crimes; and one live bomb, ready for mailing.
 They also found what appeared to be the original typed manuscript of the manifesto.

 1991: English writer Graham Greene, best known for novels such as "The Power and the Glory," "The Confidential Agent," "The Third Man," "The Quiet American" and "Our Man in Havana," dies of leukemia at the age of 86 in Vevey, Switzerland.